doridori/Pilot/README.md

 You may read the below and think 'thats what `FragmentManager` is for' or 'I use the Activity backstack for that' and if you find those solutions are working for you thats great.
 I find that there is often cases where these two api concepts either over-complicate or restrict the things I need to do and feel there is a good case for some applications to use an abstracted stack instead.

+In some ways this approach is something like a micro-framework as the application navigation flows through and is handled by it.
+It also is an approach to building apps that makes the problems outlined by the discussed motivations easier to handle but is not a library that has been created to solve a specific individual issue.

 #Quick Usage Examples

 Quick setup in applications root Activity by specifing an array of `@Presenter` backed `View` classes and the app launch state.